![]() |

 All received periodic timeout events must be acknowledged with em_tmo_ack().
 No further timeout event(s) will be sent before the user has acknowledged the previous one unless a ring timer is used.

-Timeout acknowledgment is usually done at the end of the EO-receive function to prevent race conditions (e.g. if the same event is re-used for the next timeout period also).
+Timeout acknowledgment is usually done at the end of the EO-receive function to prevent race conditions (e.g. if the same event is reused for the next timeout period also).
 The implementation will adjust for the processing delay so that the time slot will not drift over time.

-If the timer has been canceled, but the cancel happened too late for the current period the timeout will be delivered.
-If application then calls em_tmo_ack it returns EM_ERR_CANCELED and does not call errorhandler.
-This is to signal it was the last timeout coming for that tmo.
+If the timeout has been canceled, but the cancel happened too late for the current period, the timeout event will still be delivered.
+The em_tmo_ack() call for this event will return 'EM_ERR_CANCELED' and does not call the error handler.
+This error code signals that the timeout event was the last one coming for that, now cancelled, timeout.

 The given event should not be touched after calling this function until it has been received again or after the timeout is successfully cancelled and event returned.